-- a) where the student has a Stage mark of less than 53% at the first attempt and/or has not passed at least 60 credits at the first attempt he/she will not be permitted to proceed on the 5 year Integrated Masters programme.
-However, he/she can be considered for a transfer to an honours degree programme.
+- a) where the student has a Stage mark of less than 53% at the first attempt and/or has not passed at least 60 credits at the first attempt he/she will not be permitted to proceed on the 5-year Integrated Masters programme.
+However, he/she can be considered for a transfer to the 4-year Integrated Masters programme if the Stage mark is in the 50-52% range and 60 credits have been passed at the first attempt.
+In other cases the student can be considered for a transfer to a transfer to an honours degree programme.
 The normal rules of assessment for progressing on a new programme will then apply. - b) where the student has a Stage mark of at least 53% at the first attempt but the student has failed a maximum of 60 credits, he/she must undertake the necessary reassessment prior to the next academic Stage in order to fulfil the requirement to progress.
-Marks will be capped at 40%. - c) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the Stage mark is below 20%; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - most recent examination period. - 3.1.3 When the Board meets after reassessments are completed, and the student has not met the requirements to proceed the Board will take the following action.
+Marks will be capped at 40%. - c) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the Stage mark is below 20%; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - 3.1.3 When the Board meets after reassessments are completed, and the student has not the requirements to proceed the Board will take the following action.
 (Boards cannot offer more than two opportunities to undertake the assessment for a module on the Integrated Masters programme).
 Where appropriate the Board will offer more than one option to the student. - a) where a student has failed a maximum of 30 credits in a non-core module with a module aggregate mark in the range 35%-39% and the mark for the stage is 50% or above the credits will be awarded and the student will be permitted to proceed to the next stage of study.

-b) where the student has not already had two opportunities to undertake the assessment for a module, to undertake the necessary reassessment in the following year without attendance with marks capped at 40% where the student has not already had two opportunities to undertake the assessment for a module, to repeat the Stage of study part-time, and marks will be capped at 40% d) to consider the student for a transfer to a three-year honours degree programme.
+b) where the student has not already had two opportunities to undertake the assessment for a module, to undertake the necessary reassessment in the following year without attendance with marks capped at 40% c) where the student has not already had two opportunities to undertake the assessment for a module, to repeat the Stage of study part-time, and marks will be capped at 40% d) to consider the student for a transfer to a three-year honours degree programme.

-- e) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the stage mark is below 20%; - where a student has undertaken none of the required reassessment.
+e)where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations:

+- where the stage mark is below 20%; - where a student has undertaken none of the required reassessment.